An Autistic Teenager, Reported Missing, Got Through Security At Orlando’s Airport With A Drink Coupon, No ID

 A reporter from WOFL-TV contacted the TSA to ask how a teenager with neither a photo I.D. nor a boarding pass could somehow make her way past security with an expired drink coupon.
 The agency did not respond to the station’s requests for comment.

-Though the teen was not able to board an aircraft, a similar lapse in security at Orlando International Airport resulted in a woman actually getting on to a flight without a boarding pass or a photo I.D.
-That incident, which took place in October 2019 and was reported by WOFL-TV at the time, resulted in everyone on-board the aircraft being de-planed while police, Delta Airlines, and the TSA tried to sort things out.
+Though the teen was not able to board an aircraft, a similar lapse in security at Orlando International Airport resulted in a woman actually getting on a flight without a boarding pass or a photo I.D.
+That incident, which took place in October 2019 and was reported by WOFL-TV at the time, resulted in everyone onboard the aircraft being de-planed while police, Delta Airlines, and the TSA tried to sort things out.